sahilseth/RTCGA.data/ghPage/downloading_clinical_datasets.md

 availableDates()
 ```

-Version 0.1 of `RTCGA.data` package contains clinical datasets from `2015-04-02`.
+Version 0.1 of `RTCGA.clinical` package contains clinical datasets from `2015-04-02`.
 There were downloaded as follows (which is mainly copied from [http://marcinkosinski.github.io/RTCGA/](http://marcinkosinski.github.io/RTCGA/):

 ## Available cohorts